Admission

 4. A professional resume.

-5. An official copy of transcripts of previous college or university work.
-An overall undergraduate GPA of 3.00 or higher is recommended.
+5. All official transcripts from any previous college or university attended.
+An overall undergraduate or graduate GPA of 3.00 or higher is recommended.
+Electronic transcripts should be sent to gradadmis@fairfield.edu.

 7. A score for the Graduate Management Admission Test (GMAT): 500 or higher is recommended.